redbrick/static-site/source/about/welcome/index.md

 Click [here](https://anyterm.redbrick.dcu.ie/) to open a terminal in your web browser.
 Enter your username and password when prompted.

 ### Desktop Client.
-Click [here](http://wiki.redbrick.dcu.ie/mw/Connect) to view our guide on using ssh and setting up PuTTY on your windows computer.
+Click [here](http://wiki.redbrick.dcu.ie/mw/Connect) to view our guide on using SSH and setting up PuTTY on your windows computer.